ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 Stated in this form the law can be easily interpreted as saying that $\sin \theta$ -- hence the light path projection parallel to the interface -- must be greater in the zone (air) where the light speed is greater.
 Instead, light makes a smaller angle with the vertical axis in the zone (water) where the velocity is smaller.

 ### 2 Ant in a hemispherical bowl
-Let say the bowl is half a sphere of radius $R$ and assume the ant being located at latitude $\theta$ from the south pole, on the greenwhich meridian meridian
+Let say the bowl is half a sphere of radius $R$ and assume the ant being located at latitude $\theta$ from the south pole, on the $\phi=0$ meridian

 ### 3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg0NjA0NDAzXX0=
+eyJoaXN0b3J5IjpbLTcxNjYxODU3MF19
 -->